-Jose Rene Y. Sarmiento, 37, Filipino, Senior Vice President, is the Head of Conglomerates & Strategic Corporate Segment in Corporate Banking Group.
+Jose Rene Y. Sarmiento, 37, Filipino, Senior Vice President, is the Head of Conglomerates & Strategic Corporate Segment of the Corporate Banking Group.
 Prior to assuming this role, he was Division Head at the Global Ecozone Segment from 2016 to 2019.
-He joined RCBC as Head of Credit Business Management in March 2014 and functioned as such up until 2016.
-He previously worked with Security Bank Corporation as an Enterprise Risk Manager from 2010 to 2012 and at Citibank NA where his banking career started as a Credit Risk Associate from 2009 to 2010.
+He joined RCBC as Head of Credit Business Management in March 2014 and functioned as such until 2016.
+He previously worked with Security Bank Corporation as Enterprise Risk Manager from 2010 to 2012 and at Citibank NA where his banking career started as a Credit Risk Associate from 2009 to 2010.
 He also previously worked as a Manager at Greenfield Tech Innovations Company from 2007 to 2009.

-He is a graduate of Ateneo De Manila University in 2007 where he obtained a degree in Bachelor of Science in Business Management.
-He obtained his Masters in Business Administration degree at the Asian Institute of Management in 2013 and completed an Executive Program in Management at the Columbia Business School (New York USA) in 2019.
+He graduated from the Ateneo De Manila University in 2007 where he obtained a degree in Bachelor of Science in Business Management.
+He obtained his Masters in Business Administration degree from the Asian Institute of Management in 2013 and completed an Executive Program in Management at the Columbia Business School (New York USA) in 2019.

 Libertine R. Selirio, 56, Filipino, Senior Vice-President, is the Head of Business Development Division in Corporate Banking Group.
-Before assuming this role on November 2021, she was designated as Division I Head of Global and Ecozone Segment in Corporate Banking.
+Before assuming this current role, she was Division I Head of Global and Ecozone Segment in Corporate Banking.
 Prior to this, she was the Deputy Division Head of JES II from June 2011 to October 2012, Relationship Manager of JES Division II from February 2002 to May 2011, Branch Manager of Dasmarinas from September 2000 to February 2002, Branch Manager of Carmona from July 1998 to September 2000 and Branch Manager of Imus from September 1997 to July 1998.
 Before joining RCBC, she worked for Pilipinas Bank and assumed the following positions: Account Officer (1993 - 1997), Financial Analysis and Evaluation Section Head (1991 - 1993), Credit Analyst (1989 - 1991) and EDP Teller (1987 - 1989).
 Ms. Selirio earned her Bachelor of Science in Commerce major in Accounting from St. Scholastica's College in 1986.

-Johan C. So, 51, Filipino, Senior Vice-President, is the Head of Division 1 in Local Corporate Banking Segment.
+Johan C. So, 51, Filipino, Senior Vice-President, is a Senior Relationship Manager in the Local Corporate Segment.
+He was previously assigned as Head of Division I in the same segment up until the consolidation of divisions during the reorganization in Corporate Banking Group.
 Prior to assuming current position, he was the Head of Kaloocan Division from July 2013 to January 2014 and Head of Chinese Banking Division III from June 2008 to June 2013.
 From August 2005 to May 2008, he worked for Philippine Bank of Communications in which the last position he assumed was as Vice-President/Unit Head of Corporate Banking Group 5.
 He also worked for Standard Chartered Bank from May 1999 to May 2002, T.A.
 Bank of the Philippines, Inc. from February 1997 to May 1999 and China Banking Corporation from 1993 to 1997.
 Mr. So graduated from De La Salle University in 1992 with a degree in Bachelor of Science in Applied Economics and Bachelor of Science in Commerce major in Marketing Management.
 He obtained his Masters degree in Business Administration from the Ateneo Graduate School of Business in 1999.

-Elvira D. Soriano, 55, Filipino, Senior Vice President, is the Segment Head of BLC Audit of Internal Audit Group.
+Elvira D. Soriano, 56, Filipino, Senior Vice President, is the Segment Head of BLC Audit of Internal Audit Group.
 She had prior assignment to handle the Head Office Audit Segment.
 Before assuming this role in September 2017, she was an Audit Cluster Head since January 2008.
 She previously worked with other banks namely: United Coconut Planters Bank where she performed roles in Audit and Credit Review; PDCP Bank where she was assigned with roles such as Account Officer, Project Analyst, Accountant and Audit Assistant.
 She earned a Bachelor of Science degree in Commerce at the University of Bohol in 1986.